wvirany/blog/content/posts/gaussian/index.md

   \end{pmatrix},
   $$

   and we'd like to compute $\M\inv$.
-First, we can diagonalize the matrix as follows:
+To do so, we'll diagonalize the matrix as follows:

   $$
   \begin{pmatrix}